 - Coronary catheterization (angiogram).
 To determine if your coronary arteries are narrowed or blocked, a liquid dye is injected through a long, thin tube (catheter) that's fed through an artery, usually in your leg, to the arteries in your heart.
 The dye makes your arteries become visible on X-ray, revealing areas of blockage.

-Cardiac computerized tomography (CT) or magnetic resonance imaging (MRI).
-Although more commonly used to check for heart failure, these tests can diagnose other heart problems.
-You lie on a table inside a doughnut-shaped machine.
+- Cardiac computerized tomography (CT).
+In a cardiac CT scan, you lie on a table inside a doughnut-shaped machine.
 An X-ray tube inside the machine rotates around your body and collects images of your heart and chest.

-For a cardiac MRI, you lie on a table inside a long tube-like machine that produces a magnetic field that aligns atomic particles in some of your cells.
+- Magnetic resonance imaging (MRI).
+For a cardiac MRI, you lie on a table inside a long tubelike machine that produces a magnetic field that aligns atomic particles in some of your cells.
 Radio waves aimed at these aligned particles produce signals that create images of your heart.